 - Use wraparound sunglasses that offer 100% UVA and UVB protection.

-- Use a broad spectrum SPF 30 or higher sunscreen.
+- Use a lip balm with SPF 30 or higher to protect your lips.

 - Drink water regularly.